kartoza/sawps/docs/src/user/manual/data-upload/template-upload.md

 ![Upload Data](./img/template-upload-1.png)

+1. **Download Template**: Click on the `DOWNLOAD TEMPLATE` button to obtain a blank template that you can use as a starting point for entering your species population data.
+This template is designed to assist you in organizing your data correctly.
-1. **Upload data**: By clicking the `UPLOAD DATA` button, a upload data popup window will appear, providing you with easy-to-use tools for uploading your data.
+2. **Upload data**: By clicking the `UPLOAD DATA` button, a upload data popup window will appear, providing you with easy-to-use tools for uploading your data.

-2. **Browse Button**: Click the `Browse` button to select the file you wish to upload.
+3. **Browse Button**: Click the `Browse` button to select the file you wish to upload.
 You can choose a file from your local storage that is in either CSV or XLSX format.
 This file should contain the data you want to integrate into the system for further analysis.

-3. **Upload File Button**: After selecting the file, click the `UPLOAD FILE` button to begin the data upload process.
+4. **Upload File Button**: After selecting the file, click the `UPLOAD FILE` button to begin the data upload process.
 The system will validate and process the data, making it available for your use.

-4. **Close Button**: If you decide not to proceed with the upload or wish to cancel the operation, you can click the `CLOSE` button.
+5. **Close Button**: If you decide not to proceed with the upload or wish to cancel the operation, you can click the `CLOSE` button.
 This will close the upload popup without initiating the data upload process.

 ## Summary